moble/Quaternionic.jl/docs/src/manual.md

   * identity: ``d(q_1, q_1) = 0``
   * positive-definiteness: ``d(q_1, q_2) > 0`` whenever ``q_1 ≠ q_2``

-(Of course, it should be noted that these criteria all hold in the *exact* case; when using floating-point numbers, will likely be violated near edge cases.)
+(Of course, it should be noted that these criteria all hold in the *exact* case;
+when using floating-point numbers, they will likely be violated near edge cases.)

 It is not hard to see that these criteria can be satisfied by any of